Updated: May 30

 Long story short:

 Drug use is not a crime.
-It's a mental health condition.
-If we really want to get a hold of the real problems associated with drug use, we have to treat our drug users with rehab instead of jail.
+It's a mental health issue.
+How dare you pretend to care when you don't even care about the methane-shit air we breathe or the oil leaking in our water.
+If we had a sincere desire to reduce drug use and keep the children safe, we would treat our drug users with rehab instead of jail.
 Rehabilitation is cheaper and more effective.

 As a child,